ianstormtaylor/slate/docs/walkthroughs/01-installing-slate.md

 # Installing Slate

-Slate is a monorepo divided up into multi npm packages, so to install it you do:
+Slate is a monorepo divided up into multiple npm packages, so to install it you do:

 ```
 yarn add slate slate-react